Code-Institute-Submissions/surba778-RecipeBlog_SepResub/README.md

   Codestar is the recipe blogpost website made for the educational purposes.
-  This website is created for the users who love social media.
-In this blogweb website, there are a lot of functionalities for the users like, users can create the posts with the images, can add or read the post, edit or update the post, delete the post, can like the post and can leave a comment on the post.
+  This website is created for the users who love good recipes.
+In this recipeblog website, there are a lot of functionalities for the users like, users can create the posts with the images, can add or read the post, edit or update the post, delete the post, can like the post and can leave a comment on the post.